SoumikBarua/Tipper/README.md

 * [x] User can enter a bill amount, choose a tip percentage, and see the tip and total values.

 The following **optional** features are implemented:
-* [x] Settings page to change the default tip percentage.
+* [x] Settings page to change the default tip percentage
 * [ ] UI animations
 * [x] Remembering the bill amount across app restarts (if <10mins)
-* [x] Using locale-specific currency and currency thousands separators.
+* [x] Using locale-specific currency and currency thousands separators (see tip amount & total amount labels)
 * [x] Making sure the keyboard is always visible and the bill amount is always the first responder.
 This way the user doesn't have to tap anywhere to use this app.
 Just launch the app and start typing.

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-* [x] Using a slider to provide more flexibility in tip percentages compared to a segmented control
+* [x] Using a *slider* to provide more flexibility in tip percentages compared to a segmented control
-* [x] Prevent the user from entering more than one decimal separator in the bill amount text field
-* [x] Make the tip calculation accept region specific decimal separators and show the correct total amount
+* [x] Adding a *light/dark color theme* to the settings view.
+In viewWillAppear, update views with the correct theme colors
-* [x] Prevent the user from entering the following: a leading zero, a leading decimal separator, and more than two digits after the decimal point
+* [x] Preventing the user from entering the following in the bill amount text field: more than one decimal separator, a leading zero, a leading decimal separator, and more than two digits after the decimal point

 ## Video Walkthrough